behzodfaiziev/net-kit/packages/net-kit/README.md

 This method registers a new user by sending their details to the server.
 After successful registration, the user model and authentication tokens are returned.
 Note: backend API may or may not return the userModel and authTokens after sign-up.
-So it userModel or authTokens can be null.
+So its userModel or authTokens can be null.

 **Example:**